samcuxx/Samcux-v2/README.md

 <h1>SamCux V2</h1>
 <p>My personal portfolio/blog website</p>
 </div>
+Overview

+This is my second personal website, serving as a platform to exhibit my projects.
+Constructed approximately two years ago, it was a pivotal venture coinciding with my foray into learning ReactJS.

+[Object]

+Stack/Technologies

+React: Markup

+CSS: Styling

+Netlify: Hosting

+React Awesome Reveal: Animations

+Features and Functionality

+Responsive Design: Ensuring optimal display on all devices.

+Open Sourced: Publicly accessible template; repository available for reference.

+RubberBand Effect: The landing page boasts an engaging RubberBand Effect on the text.

+Milestones

+My ambition is to craft a portfolio that reflects the essence of Brittnery Chang's website.
+I am resolutely committed to developing my unique version, surpassing prevailing standards.
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).